A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 Household goods are measured by weight rather than by room or number of boxes.
 This enables the military to calculate and pay for shipping everything from one location to another.

-What About the PCS Prohibited List?
+What's on the PCS Prohibited List?

 There are a few items that cannot be included in your HHG shipment.
 If you want to move these things, you’ll need to make the arrangements yourself.
 A few items on the PCS prohibited list include: